 Hazard Perception

-The purpose of this unit is to enable students to recognize potential dangers in the driving environment and to take appropriate defensive action(s) before the dangers develop into emergency situations.
+The purpose of this unit is to enable trainees to recognize potential dangers in the driving environment and to take appropriate defensive action(s) before the dangers develop into emergency situations.
 The unit must provide instruction addressing the principles of recognizing hazards in sufficient time to reduce the severity of the hazard and neutralize possible emergency situations.
-Students must identify road conditions and other road users that are a potential threat to the safety of the tractor-trailer and suggest appropriate adjustments.
+Trainees must identify road conditions and other road users that are a potential threat to the safety of the tractor-trailer and suggest appropriate adjustments.
 Emphasis must be placed upon hazard recognition, visual search, adequate surveillance, and response to possible emergency-producing situations encountered by CMV drivers in various traffic situations.
-Included in this unit should be a discussion of driver distraction issues, including cell phone use, texting, and use of in-cab technology.
+Included in this unit should be an extensive overview of driver distraction issues, including improper cell phone use, texting, and use of in-cab technology.

 Emergency Maneuvers/Skid Avoidance

-The purpose of this unit is to enable students to carry out appropriate responses when faced with CMV emergencies.
+The purpose of this unit is to enable trainees to carry out appropriate responses when faced with CMV emergencies.
 These must include evasive steering, emergency braking, off-road recovery, brake failures, tire blowouts, hydroplaning, skidding, jackknifing, and the rollover phenomenon.
 The discussion must include a review of unsafe acts and the role they play in producing hazardous situations.

 Skid Control and Recovery

 The purpose of this unit is to teach the causes of skidding and jackknifing and techniques for avoiding and recovering from them.
-The student must be able to maintain directional control and bring the CMV to a stop in the shortest possible distance while operating over a slippery surface.
+The trainee must be able to maintain directional control and bring the CMV to a stop in the shortest possible distance while operating over a slippery surface.

 Passive Non-Signaled Railroad Crossings

-Students will learn to recognize potential dangers and appropriate safety procedures to utilize at railroad (RR) grade crossings.
-Students will also learn to recognize potential dangers and the appropriate safety procedures to utilize at construction/work zones.
+Trainees will learn to recognize potential dangers and appropriate safety procedures to utilize at railroad (RR) grade crossings.
+This instruction will include an overview of various State RR grade crossing regulations, railroad crossing environment, obstructed view, clearance around the tracks, and knowledge of rail signs and signals.
+Trainees will also learn to recognize potential dangers and the appropriate safety procedures to utilize at construction/work zones.

 Compliance, Safety, Accountability (CSA)

-Drivers/students will learn to the basics and implications of the FMCSA’s CSA system.
+Trainees will learn to the basics and implications of the FMCSA’s CSA system.

 VEHICLE SYSTEMS AND REPORTING MALFUNCTIONS

-This section is intended to provide entry-level CDL driver-trainees with sufficient knowledge of the tractor-trailer and its systems and subsystems to ensure that they understand and respect their role in vehicle inspection, operation, and maintenance and the impact of those factors upon highway safety and operational efficiency.
+This section is intended to provide entry-level CDL trainees with sufficient knowledge of the tractor-trailer and its systems and subsystems to ensure that they understand and respect their role in vehicle inspection, operation, and maintenance and the impact of those factors upon highway safety and operational efficiency.

-Identification of Malfunctions, Including Out-of-Service (OOS) Violations
+Identification and Diagnosis of Malfunctions, Including Out-of-Service (OOS) Violations

-The purpose of this unit is to teach students to identify major tractor/trailer systems.
+The purpose of this unit is to teach trainees to identify major tractor/trailer systems.
 The goal is to explain their function and how to check all key vehicle systems, e.g., engine, engine exhaust auxiliary systems, brakes, drive train, coupling systems, and suspension.
-The student will be provided with a detailed description of each system, its importance to safe and efficient operation, and what is needed to keep the system in good operating condition.
-The student will further learn what vehicle and driver violations are classified as OOS violations.
+The trainee will be provided with a detailed description of each system, its importance to safe and efficient operation, and what is needed to keep the system in good operating condition.
+The trainee will further learn what vehicle and driver violations are classified as OOS violations in the North American Standard OOS Criteria Handbook, including the ramifications/penalties for “jumping” an OOS order.

 Maintenance

-The purpose of this unit is to introduce students to the basic servicing and checking procedures for various engine and vehicle components and to help develop their ability to perform preventive maintenance and simple emergency repairs.
+The purpose of this unit is to introduce trainees to the basic servicing and checking procedures for various engine and vehicle components and to help develop their ability to perform preventive maintenance and simple emergency repairs.

-Diagnosing and Reporting Malfunctions

-The purpose of this unit is to enable the students to diagnose vehicle malfunctions and to perform emergency maintenance procedures correctly.

 NON-VEHICLE ACTIVITIES